 It’s always good to look for a spike in earnings, and determine the reason for them.
 You don’t want to pay a higher multiple for earnings spikes that aren’t repeatable.

-Take Sync payments.
-These are one-time licensing fees for the use of a work, often in TV or film.
-Sure, they can be lucrative, but you can't count on them being repeated.
+Personally, I’m highly suspicious of sync payments.
+These are one-time licensing fees for the use of a work often in TV or film.
+Sure, they can be lucrative, but I think it’s a mistake to count on them being repeated.

 That said, you don’t want to undervalue a catalog for certain one-off payments either.
 In the example catalog, 2017 earnings averaged around $2,000 a month until November, when it spiked to over $10,000.
 The cause of this was a large lump-sum payment from the service Pandora, which had held back royalties during the negotiation of a direct licensing deal.
 While the spike was not repeatable, the long-term results of the direct licensing deal produce a structural change to the income profile of the catalog... with monthly averages subsequent to the deal totaling over $3,000.

-Additionally, royalties from this catalog paid monthly.
-With more frequent payments, it's easier to monitor the performance of the catalog.
+Additionally, I liked the fact that royalties from this catalog paid monthly.
+With more frequent payments, I could better monitor the performance of the catalog.
 And, of course, what investor wouldn’t prefer monthly income vs. quarterly or semi-annually as is common with other catalogs?

-Two weeks after winning the auction, our CEO already received his first royalty statement and payment.
-He expected around $4,200.
-But the payment was actually over $9,100.
+Two weeks after winning the auction, I received my first royalty statement and payment.
+I was expecting around $4,200 but to my surprise, the payment was over $9,100.

 So let’s summarize the key points we’ve covered.